Consumer Medicine Information

 - have low levels of sodium in your bloodstream

-- type IIB von Willebrand's disease
+- have von Willebrand's disease type IIB (a Bleeding disorder)

 - have a history of a condition marked by severe pain in the chest, often also spreading to the shoulders, arms and neck, owing to an inadequate supply to the heart (angina pectoris).